loomnetwork/loom-sdk-documentation/docs/metrics.md

 ## Monitoring Metrics

-Loom does not store the metrics but only expose the metric values at the moment.
+Loom does not store the metrics but only exposes the metric values at the moment.
 To get metrics, you can either poll the metrics from the endpoint to your monitoring system or you can use [Prometheus](https://prometheus.io/docs/prometheus/latest/installation/).

 You can also visualize the metrics using tools like [Grafana](https://grafana.com/) or [Kibana](https://www.elastic.co/products/kibana).